Direct Parent PLUS Loan

 Even though the Parent PLUS Loan is available to all dependent undergraduate students regardless of financial need, the student must still file the FASFA to be eligible.
 The Parent PLUS Loan is the parent's loan for the student.
 At no time can the loan be transferred to the student's name.

-The Parent PLUS Loan has a higher interest rate than Federal Stafford Loans and students should exhaust their Federal Stafford Loan eligibility before applying for a Parent PLUS Loan.
+The Parent PLUS Loan has a higher interest rate than Federal Direct Loans and students should exhaust their Federal Direct Loan eligibility before applying for a Parent PLUS Loan.
 A credit check is required, although credit requirements are less stringent than for alternative student loans.